JasonPuglisi/descent/README.md

 instructions.
 Light colors will be set according to the three most prominent album art colors.
 If more than three lights are selected, the colors will be reused.

-If Descent is hosted using HTTPS, users must instruct their browsers to allow loading insecure (HTTP) content for the Descent website.
-This is because the Hue API can only be accessed via HTTP.
-Users are informed of this on the configuration page.